 NOAA Weather Satellite Antennas

 The NOAA APT weather satellites broadcast their signal at about 137 MHz, and their signals are also right hand circularly polarized (RHCP), which means you will need a right hand circularly polarized antenna to properly receive the signals.
-This is because as the satellites broadcast their signal, they also rotate, rotating the signal polarization.
 Satellite antennas are also designed to receive best from signals coming from the sky.
 Three options for easy home made circularly polarized satellite antennas are presented below.

 Quadrifilar Helix (QFH) Antenna